-Administrative agencies execute laws affecting almost every aspect of daily life-including regulating labor relations, setting tariff rates, issuing patents, and enforcing air pollution standards.
+Administrative agencies execute laws affecting almost every aspect of daily life.
 This course does not focus on the substantive law of any particular agency; it instead covers principles and procedures common to all agencies, derived in large part from the U.S. Constitution and the Administrative Procedure Act.
 We will examine the sources of agency authority, the limitations on agency actions, the procedures that agencies must use in rulemaking and adjudication, and the availability and scope of judicial review of agency actions.

-Please note that JD students are expected to have completed statutory interpretation and regulation ("Stat Reg") prior to taking this class.
-Transfer students should ideally wait until they have completed Stat Reg prior to enrolling in this class.
+Please note that JD students are expected to have completed statutory interpretation and regulation prior to taking this class.
+Transfer students should ideally wait until they have completed statutory interpretation and regulation prior to enrolling in this class, though this is not a strict prerequisite.
 There are no prerequistes for LLM students, who are graded on a separate curve from the JDs.